 GlucoseMama:Help Aimed at Diabetic Mothers

-Another interesting example is GlucoseMama – an app we developed in 10Clouds.
+Another interesting example is GlucoseMama – a mobile app we developed in 10Clouds.
 It’s meant for pregnant women suffering from gestational diabetes – a type of the disease that sometimes (in around 10% of cases) develops during pregnancy.
 It requires constant supervision – future moms have to check their blood pressure several times a day and plan their diet carefully.
 The app tracks their glucose levels, mood and carb intake.
 The interesting thing about GlucoseMama is that it doesn’t just gather data – it also tells women what it means, educates them to better understand the disease and teaches them what’s best for them and their little ones.
 It also rewards users with special badges for nearly every important and healthy step, providing a sort of emotional support, something that’s rarely considered by software developers.

 Glucosio: Help In Organizing Your Life And Diet